isomerpages/moe-bendemeerpri/pages/Learning for Life Programme (LLP).md

 </tr>
 </tbody>
 </table>
-<p>Bendemeer’s TEMPO adopts a <strong>2-tiered approach</strong> towards enhancement
+<p>Bendemeer’s TEMPO adopts a <strong>2-tiered approach </strong>towards enhancement
 of Music and Performing Arts opportunities.</p>
-<p><strong>‘Music and Performing Arts for All’ </strong>provides a foundational
+<p>‘<strong>Music and Performing Arts for All</strong>’ provides a foundational
 tier, offering inclusive and engaging music and performing arts experiences for every student, regardless of background or skill level.
 This first tier focuses on developing music and performing arts awareness, appreciation and basic musical and performing arts skills.</p>
-<p>The second tier,<strong> ‘Music and Performing Arts for Life’</strong>,
+<p>The second tier, ‘<strong>Music and Performing Arts for Life</strong>’,
-offers specialised training and mentorship for students who demonstrate a deeper passion and talent for music and the performing arts.
+offers specialized training and mentorship for students who demonstrate a deeper passion and talent for music and the performing arts.
 This tier nurtures advanced skills, creativity and performance excellence, preparing students for a lifelong journey of musical and performing arts exploration